 PTSD had long been known of course: shell shock, ‘he’s never been the same since’.
 But it was something you were supposed to get yourself over: put it behind you and get on with your life.
 The parents of the Vietnam era lived through World War II.
 They knew what it was to fight, and what it was like to get news of your war dead.
 Like their parents who had gone through the “Great War”, you went if your country called, like it or not.
 The WWII fathers knew they had stopped a monster and an invasion.
 Yet here were their sons saying “hell no, we won’t go.”

 But perhaps those parents didn’t realize that their children had grown up convinced they wouldn’t see adulthood.
 It was hard to think of ‘battleground valour’ after years of “Duck and Cover” school drills in case of atomic bomb attack.
 Maybe their awareness that war is hell and no one comes out unscathed led to greater concern with the psychological well-being of veterans now.

 And that, children of the Baby Boomers, is what your daddy did in the war.
 If he doesn’t talk much about it, preferring to blast his eardrums with the Rolling Stones, you might think about why that is.
 He lived through a time of war never before or since replicated in North American history, whether or not he has a service medal.
 By the way, Pete Seeger also was a World War II veteran.
-He was in the US Army in the Pacific in WWII.
+He was in the US Army in the Pacific.